-Figure 1 Emergency department attendances, October 2014 to December 2019
+Figure 1 Emergency department attendances, January 2015 to March 2020

-'All hospitals' cohort includes all EDs submitting valid data to EDDC in each quarter.
+\ 'All hospitals' cohort includes all EDs submitting valid data to EDDC in each quarter.
 This includes more than 170 EDs as of the January to March 2017 quarter. † A consistent cohort of hospitals was used to report ED presentations so that comparisons of presentations over longer intervals will not be affected by inclusion of additional EDs.

-[‡] Peer group A+B cohort inlcudes all hospitals in peer groups A1, A2, A3 and B.
+Peer group A+B cohort inlcudes all hospitals in peer groups A1, A2, A3 and B.

-Note: Change in hospital cohort: in the January to March 2017 quarter, an additional 44 EDs were included in Healthcare Quarterly, contributing to activity and performance results.
-See technical supplement for further information.
+P. Change in hospital cohort: in the January to March 2017 quarter, an additional 44 EDs were included in Healthcare Quarterly, contributing to activity and performance results.
+See the technical supplement to this Healthcare Quarterly for further information.